About Dane John Hill

 What is the Dane John Hill?

 The Dane John Hill is a historic mound located in Canterbury, Kent, serving as a prominent landmark that encapsulates centuries of British heritage.
-It features a park, gardens, and a walking path that offers panoramic views of the city.
+It features a park, gardens, and a winding path that offers panoramic views of the city.
+The mound at the center of the gardens is the oldest surviving element of the site, predating the Roman city of Durovernum Cantiacorum that grew up around it.

 Why is it called the Dane John Hill?